Velology: Design

 The design of British licence disc has varied over the decades since its introduction on 1 January 1921.
 Among the factors for its evolution are the changing legislation and the increase in security features to mitigate counterfeiting.
 The latest series (2003) incorporated a bar code to verify its authenticity with the vehicle it was registered to, and to increase efficiency of renewal applications as renewal via the internet was introduced.
 A design variant was adopted in Wales in the early 1970s with the month expressed as a number instead of by name and other details printed additionally in Welsh.
-This was introduced when the government decided that all official documentation in Wales would be bilingual, but it was judged that the print size would be too small for the name of month to be abbreviated and displayed in two languages.
+This was introduced when the government decided that all official documentation in Wales would be bilingual, but it was judged that the print size would be too small for the name of the month to be abbreviated and displayed in two languages.
 Later, this design with the month expressed as a number was adopted throughout the UK.